thecollekta/alx-backend-python/Django-signals_orm-0x04/README.md

 1. Through the Django admin interface
 2. Via the API endpoint: `GET /api/messages/{id}/history/`
 3. Each history entry shows the previous content and when/why it was changed

+---

+## Account Management

+### Account Deletion

+Users can delete their accounts, which automatically triggers cleanup of all their data:

+1. **What Gets Deleted**:
+   - User account
+   - All messages sent or received by the user
+   - All notifications related to the user
+   - All message history entries where the user was the editor

+2. **How It Works**:
+   - Uses Django's `post_delete` signal for clean data removal
+   - Ensures referential integrity with proper cascade deletion
+   - Performs cleanup in a transaction to maintain data consistency

+3. **Security**:
+   - Only authenticated users can delete their own accounts
+   - Operation is irreversible
+   - Protected against CSRF attacks

+---

 ## Setup